foxeronthepath/snake-game/README.md

 # 🐍 Snake Game

-A modern Snake game with AI autopilot modes built with HTML5, CSS3, and JavaScript.
+A modern Snake game with multiple AI autopilot modes and border wrap functionality built with HTML5, CSS3, and JavaScript.

 **🎮 [Play the Game Live!](https://foxeronthepath.github.io/snake-game/)**